mikolajsawicki/chodakowska/README.md

 # iLikeToMoveIT

-A simple motion capture system, which uses the IMU sensors located in multiple Android devices and the [chordata](https://www.chordata.cc "Chordata project's homepage") Blender addon.
+A simple motion capture system, which uses the IMUs located in multiple Android devices and the [chordata](https://www.chordata.cc "Chordata project's homepage") Blender addon.

 The project contains:
 - an Android app for capturing data from the smartphone's IMU and passing it to the server